Staking Your AR-15 Castle Nut

 “My AR-15 could explode?
 Ha, that’s doubtful.”
 Not necessarily.
-All it takes is for the buffer retainer to become trapped somewhere in the upper receiver as to not allow for your bolt to fully seat which will lead to a round being fired while not inside the chamber.
-This is especially true with AR-15 style bolt carriers instead of M-16 bolt carriers because of the typical lightening cut.
+All it takes is for the buffer retainer to become trapped somewhere in the upper receiver to prevent your bolt from fully seating, which can make a round go off inside the receiver but not in the chamber.
+That is especially true with AR-15 style bolt carriers instead of M-16 bolt carriers because of the typical lightning cut.

 Many have told me that they “have used blue thread lock on the castle nut and have never had a problem in all their years of shooting AR-15s.”
-My response to them is to remind that something catastrophic will likely not have convenient timing.
+My response to them is to remind them that something catastrophic will likely not have convenient timing.
 Why take the chance and allow the dangerous possibility of that catastrophic failure?
 You don’t want your AR-15’s stock to fall off.

 How to Stake Your Castle Nut

-All of this trouble can be easily avoided by taking roughly 60 seconds to properly stake your castle nut.
-Watch my video above and follow these simple steps:
+You can avoid all of this trouble by taking roughly 60 seconds to stake your castle nut properly.
+Follow these simple steps:

-1. Make sure that your castle nut is properly installed at 40 foot pounds of torque on the receiver extension with the small notches facing the receiver end plate.
+- Make sure that you have correctly installed your castle nut at 40-foot pounds of torque on the receiver extension with the small notches facing the receiver end plate.

-2. Using either a spring loaded center punch or a standard center punch and a hammer, place the tip of the punch onto the lower receiver end plate that is in line with a small staking notch on the castle nut.
+- Using either a spring-loaded center punch or a standard center punch and a hammer, place the tip of the punch onto the lower receiver end plate that is in line with a small staking notch on the castle nut.

-3. Using force, manipulate enough material from the end plate into one (or two) of the small notches on the castle nut.
-This will then render the castle nut properly staked and semi-permanent.
-(To learn how to remove a staked castle nut, you may watch my other video by clicking here.)
+- Using force, manipulate enough material from the endplate into one (or two) of the small notches on the castle nut.
+That will render the castle nut properly staked and semi-permanent.